OpenOCL/openocl.github.io/get-started.md

 * Get the latest CasADi version for Matlab or Octave and follow the installation [instructions](https://web.casadi.org/get/) on their page.
 * Add the main *CasADi* directory to your Matlab path, not including subdirectories: `addpath 'path/to/casadi'`
-* Download [OpenOCL v4.20 (zip)](https://github.com/OpenOCL/OpenOCL/archive/v4.20.zip), unzip, and add the folder to your path: `addpath 'path/to/OpenOCL-v4.20'`.
+* Download OpenOCL (zip) above, unzip, and add the folder to your path: `addpath 'path/to/OpenOCL-vX.XX'`.
 Again do not include the sub-directories!
 * Run the StartupOCL.m script: `StartupOCL`
-* Run one of the examples, e.g.: `mainCartPole`
+* Run one of the examples, e.g.: `ocl.examples.cartpole`

 If you would like to save your path using `savepath` or the Matlab path manager, do this **before** running `StartupOCL` in order to not include the sub-directories.